basecamp/handbook/orgchart.md

 #### Security, Infrastructure & Performance (SIP)

 SIP is our instant-response team whenever something goes wrong, is about to go wrong, or is expected soon to go wrong!
 Our galaxy defenders, if you will.
-They are the primary programming team working together with Operations to ensure that our applications are always safe, secure, and fast. **Jeremy Daer** is the team lead and works with George Claghorn, Rosa Gutiérrez, and Justin White.
+They are the primary programming team working together with Operations to ensure that our applications are always safe, secure, and fast. **Jeremy Daer** is the team lead and works with George Claghorn, Rosa Gutiérrez, Justin White, and Jorge Manrubia.

 ### QA